123andy/redcap_timezone_scheduler/README.md

 This example shows a variety of possible configurations but also requires a somewhat painstaking configuration in step 5.

 ### 4. Enable and Configure the Timezone Scheduler EM on the Example Project
 Enable the `Timezone Scheduler vx.y.z` em on your the example project created from the XML file above.
-Goto the configuration page.
+Go to the configuration page.

 The complete example project contains 6 different timezone scheduler configurations.
 This is way more than most projects will ever use.
 So, to get started, let's break this down into a few steps.